Sivenesi/Sivenesi.github.io/_pages/about.md

   - /about.html
 ---

 My interests lie in the fields of Developmental and Social Psychology with focus on social and emotional development in contexts of diversity and social inequality.
-I am particularly interested in (1) the processes by which youth navigate complex social interactions, and (2) the impact of navigating these social dynamics on youth well-being and adjustment.
+I am particularly interested in (1) the processes by which youth navigate complex social interactions, and (2) the developmental processes underlying social and emotional navigation.
 Overall, I seek to understand socioemotional development in our multicultural, yet oftentimes socially divided world.

 I joined Virginia Commonwealth University as a postdoctoral fellow in Fall 2025.
 I completed my Ph.D in Developmental Psychology at the University of California, Merced in May 2025, where I was a member of the [Interpersonal Development Lab](https://idlab.ucmerced.edu).